 Box jellyfish are responsible for deaths and injuries in Thailand, Malaysia, Philippines, Indonesia and throughout South-East Asia.
-Box jellyfish research, prevention and treatment in Thailand are improving though in 2019 proper precautions still need to be taken here and in less prepared nearby countries.
-Here is accurate, up-to-date info on box jellyfish safety, awareness, stings and all you need to know about the world's most venomous animal.
+In Thailand, safety is improving but precautions still need to be taken here and in less prepared nearby countries.
+Since 2009, this blog has provided accurate information about safety, stings and the world's most venomous animal.
+From 2020 posts will be reduced but check for updates and email if you have questions.
 Dedicated to Moa Bergman (02/03/97-03/04/08).

 Phuket Installs Jellyfish Treatment Vinegar Poles & Signs

 Phuket's independent English-speaking online newspaper, reports today that "the Phuket Marine Biological Centre and Phuket Public Health have set up